mrikasper/mritogether.github.io/24m/programbook.md

 We often commit our time to Open MRI projects with an altruistic streak: the work is voluntary and based on our self-motivation.
 However, people in open science projects have a day job with other and higher priorities, and because the incentive structure in their career domain doesn’t align with sustainability and collaboration, progress in open science projects is often slow.
 Here, we want to learn from open science experts as well as other fields of volunteering how to navigate these sometimes conflicting demands and stay happy, healthy and productive in the process.
 #### **Chuan-Peng Hu**: Promoting Open Science in a Developing Country
 In the past seven years, several Chinese early-career researchers and I have been promoting open science among the Chinese-speaking community by initiating a grassroots network — the Chinese Open Science Network (COSN, Jin et al., 2023).
 In this talk, I will share our stories and the lessons we have learned.
-#### **Sina Mansour**: Open Science Volunteering and Academia: Navigating the Challenges and Rewards
+#### **Johanna Bayer and Sina Mansour**: Open Science Volunteering and Academia: Navigating the Challenges and Rewards
-In this session, I’ll share my journey as a researcher passionate about open science initiatives, highlighting the meaningful connections between open science and academia through aspects like open code, open data, reproducibility, and transparency.
-I’ll discuss the ups and downs I’ve encountered along the way, offering a candid view of the benefits and challenges of advocating for open science in an academic environment.
-This talk aims to offer practical insights that can assist attendees in navigating their own paths in this rewarding yet complex landscape.
+Sina and Johanna bring together years of experience as researchers and volunteers in the MRI field and beyond, offering a candid perspective on the intersection of open science, academia, and sustainable volunteering.
+Drawing from their diverse engagements in open science initiatives through volunteering, mentoring, and teaching, they will share insights on both the short-term and long-term benefits of scientific volunteering.
+This talk aims to equip attendees with practical strategies for navigating the rewards and challenges of volunteering while highlighting the lasting impact of contributing to open science and academic communities.
 #### **Silvia Maier**: Steering your life and projects wisely – a neuroscience-informed perspective
 Throughout my professional life, volunteering side projects have been a part of my work portfolio.
 As a former neuroscientist studying self-control, stress and resilience, my insights from my research together with my growing project management practice helped me develop my own take on how to run myself and my work in a sustainable fashion so I could bring meaningful complex projects to fruition.
 With a nod to the realities and insights of cognitive neuroscience on self-control and stress, I am happy to share some of my takeaways and steps on how to practically approach and steer your course while handling a demanding project and life portfolio that meets not only your ambition, but also your needs when it comes to nurturing your soul and health.
 #### **Panel Discussion**: How do we go from here?